Other Cancer Care Specialists

 Since nutrition is such an important part of the cancer patient’s care, registered dieticians are available at a number of our sites and in our hospitals for patients who are at risk.
 Cancer patients who stay well-nourished during their treatment period are better able to withstand the side effects of the treatment, whether it be chemotherapy, radiation, immunotherapy or surgery.
 The nutrition staff has a variety of teaching materials to offer cancer patients eating tips and recipes for better nutrition during cancer treatment.

-Sentara Home Care Services and Sentara Hospice offers an innovative and progressive range of services to patients and families who choose to receive medical/nursing care in the safe, nurturing confines of their home.
+Sentara Home Care Services and Sentara Hospice offer an innovative and progressive range of services to patients and families who choose to receive medical/nursing care in the safe, nurturing confines of their home.

 Palliative Care Specialists